 - Entries will be accepted in English and French.

 - If using references from academic sources, the complete reference must be included.
 Any academically acceptable referencing style may be used.

 - Entries must be submitted by email as a pdf file.

 - Entries will be judged in a blind review process by nationally recognized scholars in the field of music pedagogy and/or performance.
 Criteria will focus on originality, clear expression of ideas and understanding of subject.

-- All entries become of the property of the CFMTA.
-In addition to receiving cash prizes, winning essays will be published on the CFMTA website.
+- All entries become the property of the CFMTA.
+In addition to receiving cash scholarships, winning essays will be published on the CFMTA website.